bebaek/cryomem/README.md

 # Cryomem
-Code for dc transport measurements.
+Python package for experimental superconducting spintronics research.

 ## Installation
 Go to the root of the repository where setup.py is located, then run